-- Why dermatology-We believe the characteristics of our STAR-D platform are ideal for application in dermatology because of HSV-1's high tropism, or natural affinity, for skin cells.
+Why dermatology-We believe the characteristics of our STAR-D platform are ideal for application in dermatology because of HSV-1's high tropism, or natural affinity, for skin cells.
 This allows the viral vector to penetrate skin cells more efficiently than other gene therapy vectors which makes topical delivery of gene therapy possible.
 Dermatology is also attractive because treatments for diseases affecting the skin have clearly defined, objective clinical endpoints with validated measurement tools that are accepted by the FDA.
-We believe these clearly defined endpoints will help accelerate the process of clinical development and regulatory approval for our dermatological products. - Why rare or orphan diseases-We believe there is significant unmet medical need for treatments for rare or orphan diseases, because the patient populations are not sizeable enough to attract the attention of large commercial entities.
+We believe these clearly defined endpoints will help accelerate the process of clinical development and regulatory approval for our dermatological products.

+Why rare or orphan diseases-We believe there is significant unmet medical need for treatments for rare or orphan diseases, because the patient populations are not sizeable enough to attract the attention of large commercial entities.
 However, we believe there are advantages to developing in this space, including that these diseases are genetic and frequently affect children, and therefore have been studied extensively and have concentrated, supportive networks of key opinion leaders or KOLs, and patient advocacy groups.
 We have established strong relationships with such KOLs which we believe will aid us in obtaining data more rapidly and assist with the development and regulatory approval process.
 In addition, rare and orphan diseases, particularly monogenic ones like DEB, have defined clinical endpoints that have been validated by the FDA.
-There are also regulatory designations such as the FDA's orphan drug designation, breakthrough drug designation, fast track drug designation and rare pediatric disease designation, one or more of which we believe, if successfully obtained, can provide certain regulatory and commercial advantages and incentives for developing treatments in this space.
-If we are able to successfully achieve one or more of these designations, we believe this will aid in the commercialization of our product candidates. - How we will manufacture-While we currently outsource our manufacturing, we believe there is value in maintaining control of our entire manufacturing process.
-We intend to continue to devote substantial resources to developing the STAR-D platform and bringing our scalable manufacturing process in-house.
-Because of the high demand for contract manufacturing in gene therapy, we believe the focus on expanding the STAR-D platform and establishing current good manufacturing practices, or cGMP, manufacturing in-house will ultimately accelerate the process of regulatory approval for our products. - How we can expand-We believe we can eventually expand beyond rare and orphan diseases by leveraging our STAR-D platform and expertise in viral vector selection and design, physical vector delivery and vector manufacturing to pivot into other gene therapy treatments for dermatological applications.
+There are also regulatory designations, such as the FDA's orphan drug designation, breakthrough drug designation, fast track drug designation and rare pediatric disease designation, one or more of which we believe, if successfully obtained, can provide certain regulatory and commercial advantages and incentives for developing treatments in this space.
+If we are able to successfully achieve one or more of these designations, we believe this will aid in the commercialization of our product candidates.

+How we will manufacture- In January 2019, we completed the construction of our first state-of- the-art current Good Manufacturing Practice (cGMP) facility.
+The 4,500 square foot facility has been designed to satisfy the necessary manufacturing requirements for the commercial development of KB103 and the highest current GMP standards governing commercial production for biopharmaceutical use.
+We believe there is value in maintaining control of our entire manufacturing process.
+We intend to continue to devote substantial resources to developing the STAR-D platform and to increase our in-house manufacturing capability with a second facility.

+How we can expand-We believe we can eventually expand beyond rare and orphan diseases by leveraging our STAR-D platform and expertise in viral vector selection and design, physical vector delivery and vector manufacturing to pivot into other gene therapy treatments for dermatological applications.
 For example, we believe that the large payload capacity of the viral "backbone" in the STAR-D platform will allow us to deliver multiple genes and other effectors using the platform and afford us an opportunity to treat non-monogenic diseases like psoriasis, as well as conditions which are not necessarily the result of an inherited genetic defect, such as chronic wounds.
 If we are able to successfully develop and commercialize products to treat non-orphan dermatological diseases, we intend to seek collaborative alliances towards commercializing these therapies among the broader population of patients in these indications.